tcalmant/nfc_voting/README.rst

 Voting Machine
 ==============

+**WARNING:** Set up the date time on the Galileo before starting the installation.
+An incorrect time will prevent HTTPS downloads by wget and pip.

 Go in some directory on the Galileo's SD card and run the following commands:

 .. code-block:: bash